QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

 -   kernel-devel package installed
 -   gcc, make, etc

 This installation must be done manually, because nvidia-installer refused to install it on Xen kernel.
 Firstly ensure that kernel-devel package installed all needed files.
-This should consists of:
+This should consist of:

 -   */usr/src/kernels/2.6.34.1-12.xenlinux.qubes.x86\_64*
 -   */lib/modules/2.6.34.1-12.xenlinux.qubes.x86\_64/build* symlinked to the above directory
 -   */usr/src/kernels/2.6.34.1-12.xenlinux.qubes.x86\_64/arch/x64/include/mach-xen* should be present (if not - take it from kernel sources)

 If all the files are not there correct the errors manually.
-To build kernel module, enter *NVIDIA-Linux-x86\_64-260.19.44/kernel* directory and execute:
+To build the kernel module, enter *NVIDIA-Linux-x86\_64-260.19.44/kernel* directory and execute:

 ~~~
 make